cms-hh/inference_tools/docs/content/datacard_manipulation.md

 Example usage:

 # add auto MC stats
-> add_parameter.py datacard.txt "*" autoMCStats 10 -d output_directory
+> add_parameter.py datacard.txt '*' autoMCStats 10 -d output_directory

-# add a lnN nuisance for a specific process across all bins
+# add a lnN nuisance for a specific process across all bins (note the quotes)
-> add_parameter.py datacard.txt new_nuisance lnN "*,ttZ,1.05" -d output_directory
+> add_parameter.py datacard.txt new_nuisance lnN '*,ttZ,1.05' -d output_directory

-# add a lnN nuisance for all processes in two specific bins
+# add a lnN nuisance for all processes in two specific bins (note the quotes)
+> add_parameter.py datacard.txt new_nuisance lnN 'bin1,*,1.05' 'bin2,*,1.07' -d output_directory

+# add a lnN nuisance for all but ttbar processes in all bins (note the quotes)
-> add_parameter.py datacard.txt new_nuisance lnN "bin1,*,1.05" "bin2,*,1.07" -d output_directory
+> add_parameter.py datacard.txt new_nuisance lnN '*,!tt*,1.05' -d output_directory

 Note: The use of an output directory is recommended to keep input files
       unchanged.